 - During the first half of the 12th century there was built nave.
 It has been built in Romanesque style with the characteristic, heavy and severe character of this style.
 This is the oldest part of the church now.

-In the 13th century the Romanesque choir was demolished and a new and much larger one – in Gothic style – was constructed in 1242 – 1255.
-In fact it was planned to rebuild also the rest of cathedral but this was not accomplished.
+- In the 13th century the Romanesque choir was demolished and a new and much larger one – in Gothic style – was constructed in 1242 – 1255.
+In fact, it was planned to rebuild also the rest of the cathedral but this was not accomplished.

 Now all these three different parts form a single, giant church.
-Although now it is harder to appreciate, for its time this structure numerous innovations and represents one of the highlights of the Romanesque architecture.
-It symbolises the artistic freedom given to designers and builders if this outstanding structure.
+Although now it is harder to appreciate, for its time this structure has numerous innovations and represents one of the highlights of Romanesque architecture.
+It symbolizes the artistic freedom given to designers and builders of this outstanding structure.